grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Is that what you are really thinking Hemi?"
 Percy asked with a grin.
 "Or are you just looking forward to having a fuckin' fluffy new crew member to take care of?"

 "I'm hoping Herschel is acclimated to the _Gnat_ in another day or two.
-Then we can move him aboard the _Prospect_."
-Said Shakes.
+Then we can move him aboard the _Prospect_," said Shakes.

 "Alright," said Percy, "bring the fucking pigeon over whenever you are ready Captain Shakes.
 Right now let's get the fuckin' _Gnat_ running up on the surface, and get the _Prospect_ further down.
 I don't like being this fucking shallow during the day."